 Once you have the WordPress membership plugin installed and activated to your website, you’ll notice the following pages have been created and published for you:

-- Register – The plugin adds a registration form to the page that people can use to register for their membership tier of choice.
+- Register – The WordPress plugin adds a registration form to the page that people can use to register for their membership tier of choice.

 - Account – This is the member account page which lets members edit their account information and manage subscriptions.
 You might want to rename the account page to something like My Membership Account or My Account.

 - Login – This is a simple login page that allows members to login to the membership site and access content.